Lugaiotto/projeto-agenda/README.md

 🚀 How it works:

-This is a online schedule project based in Express JS with Login/Register filter and a CRUD using MongoDB to store contacts.
+This is a online appointment book (Agenda) project based in Express JS with Login/Register filter and a CRUD using MongoDB to store contacts.

 🛠️ How to install: